otterize/docs/docs/_common/cluster-setup.md

 2. In the cluster list, click the name of the cluster you want to modify.
 3. Under Networking, in the Network policy field, click Edit network policy.
-4. Select the Enable network policy for master checkbox and click Save Changes.
+4. Select the checkbox to Enable network policy for master and click Save Changes.
 5. Wait for your changes to apply, and then click Edit network policy again.
-6. Select the Enable network policy for nodes checkbox.
+6. Select the checkbox to Enable network policy for nodes.
 7. Click Save Changes.

 </TabItem>